chbrown/macos-notification/README.md

 # osx-notification

-Command line tool for generating plain notifications on Mac OS X from the command line.
+Generate plain notifications on Mac OS X from the command line.

 Use like `notification "Hello notifier" "Hello there, world!"`